Small-Field Flying - 2015/04

 When Curl Is a Good Thing

-I have used the curve inherent in 1mm Depron foam sheets to create camber in a small model wing, but John has used that curve to a better advantage.
+I have used the curve inherent in 1 mm Depron foam sheets to create camber in a small model wing, but John has used that curve to better advantage.
 He orients the curve in the sheets to create dihedral in his wings and stabilizers.
-Take a look at the photo he sent.
-Clever idea, John!
+Take a look at the photo he sent — a clever idea, John!

 Wow, here I am at the end again.
 As always, please let me know what you are up to so I can share your great work with our small-field flying community.